 * High global supplies still weigh on market - analysts

-SINGAPORE, Aug 16 (Reuters) - Oil prices edged up on Wednesday on a fall in U.S. crude inventories, although markets were still being weighed down by general oversupply.
+SINGAPORE, Aug 16 (Reuters) - Oil prices rose on Wednesday, lifted by declining U.S. crude inventories, although markets were still restrained by general oversupply.

 U.S. crude inventories fell by 9.2 million barrels in the week to Aug.
 11 to 469.2 million, industry group the American Petroleum Institute said on Tuesday.